kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 Yes, the feature gate can be turned off to disable the feature once it has been enabled.

+The feature gate is present in kube-apiserver and kubelet.
+Both enabling and disabling the feature gate once it has been turned on would involve restarting the kube-apiserver and the kubelet.
+The update strategy of how to roll out the feature gate flips for both kube-apiserver and kubelet are described in the [Version Skew Strategy](#version-skew-strategy) section.

 ###### What happens if we reenable the feature if it was previously rolled back?

 If you reenable the feature, you'll be able to create Pods with StopSignal lifecycle hooks for their containers.
 Once the gate is disabled, if you try to create new Pods with StopSignal, those would be invalid and wouldn't pass validation.
 Existing worklods using StopSignal should still continue to function.